ealtili/Blog/Troubleshooting_Kubernetes.md.md

 similar.

  1. **Line Endings Issues**
-Line ending issues are issues I encounter at least once a week where you have developers working on different operating systems each operating system has its own way of defining where lines aim you can see windows over here user crlf to determine the end of lines but when you work on docker containers that
+Line ending issues are the most encountered issues.
+Mostly occurs because developers works on different operating systems and each operating system has its own way of defining where lines e aim you can see windows over here user crlf to determine the end of lines but when you work on docker containers that